-Any letter of dismissal should make clear the reason why the member of staff/volunteer is being dismissed and the date when the termination will take effect (Notice of Dismissal of Action Short of Dismissal).
+Any letter of dismissal should make clear the reason why the member of staff/volunteer is being dismissed and the date when the termination will take effect (Notice of Dismissal).

 8. THE APPEAL PROCESS

 In line with the principles of natural justice a member of staff/volunteer should have the right to appeal a disciplinary penalty decision.
 Letters communicating a disciplinary penalty should state that the member of staff/volunteer has a right to appeal against the disciplinary penalty and should include details of the person to write to and the timescales involved.